 If you wake up with crustiness or goop around the edges of your eyes, this is normal.
-Everyone has this kind of discharge or rheum in the morning.
+Everyone has this kind of discharge, or rheum, in the morning.

-There are some instances when your eye discharge changes.
-There is more of it; it’s a different color; it’s a different consistency; or it happens when you are awake.
-This can indicate that your eye is infected or injured, which might be a very serious issue requiring immediate medical attention.
-(Learn More)
+If you notice changes in your eye discharge, it can indicate that your eye is infected or injured.
+This might be a very serious issue requiring immediate medical attention.

-Your eye’s discharge can indicate your eye health, so do not hesitate to seek treatment if there are changes or other symptoms.
+Your eye discharge can be an indicator of your eye health.
+Do not hesitate to seek treatment if there are changes or other symptoms.

 What Is Eye Discharge?
 Is it Normal?